 Check out these southern Indiana hikes, all within 40 minutes (and often much less) from downtown Corydon.
 In most cases, you could go for a day hike and be back in town for a tasty meal and comfy bed before the day is over.
-It’s really the best of everything: Great views and fresh air followed by all the best creature comforts.
+It’s really the best of everything: Great views and fresh air followed by all the modern conveniences.

 Some trails are a mile long and have gravel or paved paths, while the Adventure Hiking Trail is a rugged 25.5 miles long!
 Many of our trails, particularly at O’Bannon Woods State Park, fall somewhere in between, meaning there’s something for every hiker (Or mountain biker or horseback rider!) in Harrison County.